 Carve the turkey like an expert

-If you prefer to carve the turkey before bringing it to the table, carve the turkey on a carving board and transfer the pieces to the turkey platter before serving.
+If you prefer to carve the turkey before bringing it to the table, use a carving board and transfer the pieces to the turkey platter before serving.
 Take only the turkey platter to the table with a serving fork.

 Put the cranberry sauce on the table